-Julia M. Ritter, MFA, PhD, is an award-winning dance artist and scholar whose teaching, artistry and scholarship demonstrates the integration of over 30 years of training in dance, voice, and theater techniques.
-Under contract with Oxford University Press, Dr. Ritter’s book, Tandem Dances: Choreographing Immersive Performance, explores the role of dance in the creation and reception of immersive performance.
+Julia M. Ritter, PhD, MFA, is an award-winning dance artist and scholar whose teaching, artistry, and scholarship demonstrates the integration of over 30 years of training in dance, voice, and theatre techniques.
 Having taught in higher education for over twenty years, Dr. Ritter is dedicated to interdisciplinary learning methods that prioritize student access to the expertise of diverse faculty and the breadth of resources at academic institutions.
-With over a decade of experience as an academic leader, Dr. Ritter has spearheaded initiatives that deploy collaborative approaches to problem solving when working to enhance the teaching, learning, and working environments for the constituents she serves.
+With over fifteen years of experience as an academic leader, including eleven years as department chair, Dr. Ritter has spearheaded initiatives that deploy collaborative approaches to problem solving when working to enhance the teaching, learning, and working environments for the constituents she serves.
+She is the recipient of a 2021 Rutgers Presidential Outstanding Faculty Scholar Award for her exemplary scholarship, teaching, and service to the campus community and beyond.
+She was a Professor in the Dance Department at Mason Gross School of the Arts, and a member of the Rutgers community for 23 years.
+Dr. Ritter was appointed Dean of the Glorya Kaufman School of Dance at the University of Southern California in 2022.

 Dr. Ritter is the recipient of three Fulbright Scholar awards for her choreographic research from the US Bureau of Education and Cultural Affairs (2008, 2005, 2002).
 In 2004, she was awarded an Individual Artist Choreographic Fellowship for artistic excellence from the New Jersey State Council on the Arts.
 Dr. Ritter has presented her choreography internationally in Russia, Germany, Brazil, Turkey, Bulgaria, Canada, Mexico, and the Czech Republic and at many venues in New York, New Jersey, and Philadelphia.

-An alumna of two esteemed leadership training programs, the HERS Institute at Bryn Mawr (2017) and Harvard Management Development Program (2012), Dr. Ritter serves as chair and artistic director of the Dance Department.
-With over a decade of experience in academic administration, she is dedicated to expanding knowledge of dance as a field of study and an advocate of innovative, interdisciplinary approaches to liberal arts education.
+An alumna of multiple esteemed leadership training programs, including the HERS Institute at Bryn Mawr (2017) and Harvard Management Development Program (2012), Dr. Ritter served as chair and artistic director of the Dance Department for over a decade.
+As a self-directed and resourceful champion of the arts in academia, she is dedicated to expanding knowledge of dance as a field of study and an advocate of innovative, interdisciplinary approaches to inclusive, culturally responsive education in the fine and liberal arts.

-Dr. Ritter’s initiatives have brought the Dance Department into productive partnerships with diverse units across the university, including the Rutgers Center for Social Justice Education and LGBT Communities (SJE), Rutgers Student Health, the Graduate School of Education, the Center for Women in Arts and Humanities, the Center for Latino Arts and Culture, Rutgers Global, and the New Jersey Institute for Food, Nutrition & Health, amongst others.
-Through focused stewardship, she has authored and launched new curricular programs, advanced the Dance Department’s profile nationally and internationally, developed resources by securing grants, and established revenue generating programs that benefit multiple constituencies so that the achievements of Dance extend to and benefit groups beyond the department in a continued effort to build cohesive and inclusive communities.
+Dr. Ritter’s initiatives as department chair brought the Dance Department into productive partnerships with diverse units across the university, including the Rutgers Center for Social Justice Education and LGBT Communities (SJE), Rutgers Student Health, the Graduate School of Education, the Center for Women in Arts and Humanities, the Center for Latino Arts and Culture, Rutgers Global, and the New Jersey Institute for Food, Nutrition & Health, amongst others.
+Through focused stewardship, she authored and launched new curricular programs, advanced the Dance Department’s profile nationally and internationally, developed resources, and established revenue generating programs that benefit multiple constituencies so that the achievements of Dance extend to and benefit groups beyond the university in a continued effort to build cohesive and inclusive communities.

 Chair & Artistic Director